-A: M/WBE stands for the Minority and Women's Business Enterprise Program.
-M/WBE provides:
+A: M/WBE stands for the Minority and Women-owned Business Enterprise Program.

 - Assistance in increasing the City of Winston-Salem's knowledge of your firm's product or service and your desire to do business with the city.

-- Training seminars and workshops that are beneficial to minority and woman-owned businesses .
+- Training seminars, workshops, and outreach sessions that are beneficial to minority and woman-owned businesses .

 - Assistance with the resolution of problems and complaints regarding non-compliance with the M/WBE Program.

 What type of firm qualifies as a M/WBE?